 Microgreens are the hot trending food for improving health and wellness.
+We have been eating them for thousands of years though!
 What are they exactly?
 Microgreens are the seedlings of vegetables and herbs harvested between a week to two weeks after germination.
 They contain an incredible amount of nutritional value at this young stage of development.

 According to the College of Agriculture and Natural Resources at the University of Maryland, research has shown that microgreens contained “four to 40 times more nutrients than their mature counterparts.”
 (Binder 2012)